THIS PROGRAM IS DESIGNED FOR:

-- Attorneys in private practice seeking to develop or deepen their expertise;
+- Attorneys in private or corporate practice seeking to develop or deepen their expertise;

 - Government officials working to enhance integrity in public service;

-- Non-profit and development assistance providers seeking effective outcomes; or
+sresearchers and scholars, and development assistance providers seeking effective outcomes;

 - Hold a law degree either from a U.S. law school accredited by the American Bar Association or from a foreign law school with equivalent standards; or,

-- Be enrolled in a law degree program at a U.S. law school accredited by the American Bar Association or a foreign law school with equivalent standards and have completed the second year of law school and an international law course
+- Be enrolled in a law degree program at a U.S. law school accredited by the American Bar Association or a foreign law school with equivalent standards and have completed the second year of law school and an international law course; or,

-- Work as practitioners in anti-corruption programs (at the discretion of the director)
+- Work as practitioners in anti-corruption and integrity-related fields; or,

 - Be an LL.M. or J.D. student entering 3rd year or, with approval, work in a related field; or,

 - Be a graduate student enrolled in a program and focusing their studies on anti-corruption or related field.